cameronmcinnes/play-mta/README.md

 and while the mouse is in that area, you can set: $('#canvasID').css('cursor','pointer') and $('#canvasID').css('cursor','auto') when it's not over it.

 TODO TRAINS delete themselves, should they also add themselves??

+TODO PATH segment stores train origin and destination, shouldn't this be the other way around

 ## Sounds
 pentatonic